Razor bumps were why I hated to shave.

 Razor bump solutions like Tend Skin and Bump Stopper are both often recommended by men as well.

-However, if you follow the advice below to preventing future razor bumps, then you won’t need to use a product like these.
+However, if you follow the advice below to prevent future razor bumps, then you won’t need to use a product like these.

 Now depending on the type of razor bump that you have can dictate whether you can use a tweezer at all.